radiantmediaplayer/rmp-vast/README.md

 It is important for the rmp-vast instance to be properly initialized to avoid playback issues.

-Playing video ads in HTML5 video is a non-immediate process that requires the overlaying of multiple video tags or changes in content source depending on the targeted environments.
+Playing video ads in HTML5 video is a non-immediate process that requires the overlaying of multiple video tags.
 On mobile devices a user interaction is required to properly initialized a video tag and various restrictions are set by OSes to limit manipulation of a video tag with JavaScript.

 To sum up: use the rmp-vast API `loadAds()` method to start playback.
 On mobile devices this should be the result of a direct user interaction.
 You can also use autoplay (desktop) or muted autoplay (mobiles) to start playback.
-Refer to the autoplay support section.
+Refer to the [autoplay](#autoplay-support) section.

 If you do not want to call `loadAds()` method directly - call `initialize()` method (as a result of a user interaction) then call `loadAds()` later on when you wish to load a VAST tag.